Becoming An Enrolled Agent

 Do I have to take all three parts of the SEE at the same time?

-The three parts DO NOT have to be taken at once.
-You can take one part at a time.
-Once you have taken and passed one part, you have two years from the date of passing that part to take and pass the other two parts.
+The three parts ARE NOT taken all at once.
+You must schedule and take one part at a time.
+You may take the exams in any order.
+Once you have taken and passed one exam, you have two years to pass the other two parts.

 How many questions are on each part of the SEE?